Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Representer Theorem

 If $\Space_{X,Y}$ is a null set, then the optimal recovery may have no meaning for the given data $X$ and $Y$.
-So we hope that $\Space_{X,Y}$ is always non-null for any choice of finite data sites.
+Hence, we assume that $\Space_{X,Y}$ is always non-null for any choice of finite data.

-\emph{Linear Independence of Kernel Sets:} Now we show that the linear independence of $K(\vx_1,\cdot),\ldots,K(\vx_N,\cdot)$ implies the fact that $\Space_{X,Y}$ is always non-null.
-The reproducing properties (i-ii) assure that
+\emph{Linear Independence of Kernel Sets:} Now we show that the linear independence of $K(\vx_1,\cdot),\ldots,K(\vx_N,\cdot)$ implies that $\Space_{X,Y}$ is always non-null.
+The reproducing properties (i)-(ii) show that

 which ensures that